-I have for you today a very, very short video on how to PROPERLY fill a nail hole.
-That means there will be no use of toothpaste, cat hair, ski goggles, shaving cream or nail polish in this instructional video.
+I have for you today a very, very short video on how to PROPERLY fill a small hole.
+That means there will be no use of drywall tape, toothpaste, cat hair, ski goggles, shaving cream or nail polish in these instructions.

-So there you have it, how to properly fill a nail hole.
-Not very hard, and the very first thing you should do before you paint your walls with a new coat of paint.
+So there you have it.
+Filling nail holes is not very hard, definitely nothing to be afraid of and the very first thing you should do before you paint your walls with a new coat of paint.

 You may have noticed a small indent in the wall when I painted it.
 That was some other indent that didn't choose to reveal itself until I painted over it.
 It wasn't the nail hole.
 Just some angry, angry, vindictive wall scar impersonating as a nail hole.
 Mainly just for attention I think.